natelistrom/natelistrom.github.io/hierarchy.md

   It takes different skills to create good stories vs. do good analysis of them.
 Both have their place.
 - [The right 15%]({% post_url 2024-03-02-the-right-15 %})
   Find your purpose, then pursue it.

-## Bonus 3: some 'zinger' first lines

-> "It was a bright cold day in April, and the clocks were striking thirteen."
-> — George Orwell, _1984_

-> "There once was a boy named Eustace Clarence Scrubb, and he almost deserved it."
-> — C. S. Lewis, _The Voyage of the Dawn Treader_

-> "Kell wore a very peculiar coat.
-> "It had neither one side, which would be conventional, nor two, which would be unexpected, but _several_, which was, of course, impossible."
-> — V. E. Schwab, _A Darker Shade of Magic_

-> "It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife."
-> — Jane Austen, _Pride and Prejudice_